-Born from Emory student advocacy and response to reckoning with persistent systemic racism and bias in medicine, the Diversity, Equity, Inclusion and Racial Advocacy (DEIRA) thread was approved in 2020 by the Emory University School of Medicine's Executive Curriculum Committee, commenced in 2021 and led by Dr. Tracey Henry to ensure the MD curriculum reflects the School of Medicine's mission for diversity, equity, inclusion and racial advocacy in all aspects of patient care and the medical profession equipping students to become not only effective physicians but leaders and advocates.
+Born from Emory student advocacy and response to reckoning with persistent systemic racism and bias in medicine, the Diversity, Equity, Inclusion and Racial Advocacy (DEIRA) thread was approved in 2020 by the Emory University School of Medicine's Executive Curriculum Committee, commenced in 2021 and led by inaugural director Dr. Tracey Henry to ensure the MD curriculum reflects the School of Medicine's mission for diversity, equity, inclusion and racial advocacy in all aspects of patient care and the medical profession equipping students to become not only effective physicians but leaders and advocates.

 As future physicians, it is imperative that learners understand both the history and presence of systemic racism in medicine and how it affects our current healthcare delivery, policy and outcomes of our patients and communities.
 We believe it is important to deliver a strong message to incoming and current learners that racism in medicine is a salient issue the SOM deeply cares about and is committed to working against.
-We are working to lay a foundation of anti-racism that starts during orientation through required readings, implicit bias awareness, education and training.
+We are working to lay a foundation for understanding systemic inequities that starts during orientation through required readings, implicit bias awareness, education and training.
 Our goal is to foster a culture of racial awareness among students starting from day one of your medical training.

 The importance of training students to become more aware and understanding of the values, beliefs and views of people from different cultures other than their own is also paramount.
 This thread is woven into all phases of the existing School of Medicine curriculum from the foundations of medicine phase throughout the translation of medical sciences phases.